Chart Color Schemes

 Population growth drivers in Mount Compass are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Mount Compass's population is estimated at around 1,697 as of Nov 2025.
-This reflects an increase of 117 people (7.4%) since the 2021 Census, which reported a population of 1,580 people.
-The change is inferred from the resident population of 1,681 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 26 validated new addresses since the Census date.
-This level of population equates to a density ratio of 39 persons per square kilometer.
-Mount Compass's 7.4% growth since the 2021 census exceeded the non-metro area (6.8%), along with the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 48.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Based on ABS population updates and AreaSearch validation, the estimated population of Mount Compass as of February 2026 is around 1,834.
+This reflects an increase of 254 people since the 2021 Census, which reported a population of 1,580.
+The change was inferred from AreaSearch's resident population estimate of 1,816 in June 2024 and additional validated new addresses since the Census date.
+This results in a density ratio of 42 persons per square kilometer.
+Mount Compass's growth of 16.1% since the 2021 census exceeded the Rest of SA (7.6%) and the SA4 region, making it a growth leader.
+Interstate migration contributed approximately 48.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Moving forward with demographic trends, an above median population growth of regional areas nationally is projected, with the suburb expected to increase by 250 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 13.8% in total over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections based on 2021 data released in 2023 are adopted with adjustments made using weighted aggregation methods.
+Demographic trends project an above median population growth for regional areas nationally, with Mount Compass expected to increase by 256 persons to 2041, reflecting a total increase of 5.8% over the 17 years.

 Frequently Asked Questions - Population